ivanruski/playg/README.md

-## Solutions to an exercises from different books that I have read.
+Solutions to various exercises from different books that I have read.

----